blackdogtop/CNN-image-classification/README.md

-# CNN-Image-Classification
+# cnn-image-classification
-This is the CW1 for AI
+This is the CW1 for AI runs on Colab with ImageNet10 dataset.